Models Used in This Guardala Saxophone Mouthpieces Review:

 It’s a very valid question because we all understand that the saxophone mouthpiece is the most important piece of gear that can help anyone to improve their tone.
 Our sax, embouchure, air support, reeds and even the ligature all add to our quest as saxophone students to improve our overall sound.
 Make a drastic change with the mouthpiece and BAM!
 Everything can change drastically… for better or worse.
 I hope you learn something from this Guardala saxophone mouthpieces review.

-Just like everyone else who decided to pick up this great instrument, my first mouthpiece was the one that came with the sax
+Like many people who decided to pick up the sax, my first mouthpiece was the one that was in the case!

 Who are we to question anything before even blowing out the first note?
-A cheap mouthpiece can suffice for those first few weeks or months because there’s not a lot of pretty sounds coming out of that horn yet anyway, no matter what you’re blowing on.
+A cheap mouthpiece can suffice for those first few weeks.
+Mind you, a very small tip opening or a very large one can make it very difficult for the total beginner.

 After a year or two though, things do change and any serious student will start asking questions.
-Of course reed strengths and makes are an important factor but the mouthpiece is the most obvious element here that can make or break you during this next important phase of possible progression.
+Of course your saxophone reed strength and make are an important factor but the mouthpiece is the most obvious element here that can make or break you during this next important phase of possible progression.

 Depending on who, or what types of music you’re listening to can steer you in the direction of which mouthpiece type you’ll go towards.
 Classical players will be drawn to a darker sound and a hard rubber mouth piece.
 Jazz fans tend to go for a sound that projects a bit more while not sounding too bright.
 Rock and blues players will want a full but slightly brighter tone to blend in to the genre better.